 Know more in this video

-The Adobe team gave a sneak peek at the features and capabilities of #ProjectCloak at Adobe MAX 2017.
+The Adobe team gave a sneak peek at the features and capabilities of #ProjectCloak at the Adobe MAX event in Las Vegas.

 00:29 – Conventional process to remove objects from video